Department of ophthalmology

 Roman Pavlenko, M.D.

-Senior Laboratory Assistant, resident physician
+Senior Laboratory Assistant, ophthalmologist

 English level: C1.